melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

 - Mac: $HOME/.cache/vts-browser
   - eg. /Users/name/.cache/vts-browser
 - iOS: none
-  - caching is handled by ios directly
+  - caching is handled by operating system
 - Linux: $HOME/.cache/vts-browser
   - eg. /home/name/.cache/vts-browser
+- Uwp: none
+  - caching is handled by operating system

-### Known Issues
+### Known issues

 - An exception 'Screen position out of view frustum' is thrown occasionally.
   It does not cause any perceptible issues.